Zakareya-Chehime/ShootinRayOptimizer/README.md

 print(f"Best value: {best_value:.5f}")
 ```

-If `f_batch` is not provided, RSO falls back to a sequential loop over `f` — correct but slower.
+If `f_batch` is not provided, RSO falls back to a sequential loop over `f` — it works but is slower.

 ---